 The SaaS solution is not classified as a lease contract, but as a service contract.
-Which means that costly equipment does not have to be active on a customer’s balance sheet — SaaS moves costs from CapEx to OpEx.
+Which means that costly equipment does not have to be active on a customer’s balance sheet — SaaS moves costs from Capital Expenditure to Operating Expenditure.
 Which has significant implications for taxes, liquidity, borrowing capabilities, and overall company valuation.

 SaaS structuring, in accordance with IFRS, provides an off-balance sheet solution as achieved by one party (The Alliance) providing a bundled offer that incorporates the financing element.